branner-non-code/notes/Git/Git.md

     to need to add `-r *` in order to cover everything.
 Needs more research.

-2.  ​`git stash` discards current contents and allows next pull to replace current contents.
+1.  ​`git stash` discards current contents and allows next pull to replace current contents.

-3.  ​`git pull <url>`: adds someone else’s pulled version of my repo to my own repo.
+1.  ​`git pull <url>`: adds someone else’s pulled version of my repo to my own repo.

 4.   `git add -u`: add only updated files that are already tracked.
+5.   `git rm --cached`: remove from index but leave in working tree.

 Useful adjunct programs
 -----------------------